-1.6.2.1 Setting Server Startup Parameters for Managed Servers with the Administration Console
+1.6.2.1 Setting Startup Parameters for Managed Servers with the Administration Console

 You can set server startup parameters with the Oracle WebLogic Server Administration Console.
 This is the preferred approach for setting startup parameters because it ensures that the parameters are correctly pushed to each server, and it avoids problems that might occur during manual editing of server startup scripts.
-To increase the Java VM heap size to at least 1 gigabyte, you set the value of the -Xmx parameter.
+To increase the Java VM heap size, you set the value of the -Xmx parameter.